Bedrooms 2, Sleeps 4

 There is ample parking in front of the gite in our large courtyard.

 All ages can be catered for.
 We can provide a cot, highchair, baby bath and stairgate if requested.

 The gite is suitable for handicapped access, with a walk-in shower downstairs and a decked terrace at the same level as the gite lounge.
 Further access to your private terraces is via ramp.
-There is a ramp entry point to the gite and a ramp access is provided for direct access to the pool surround for wheelchairs.
+There is a ramp entry point to the gite and a ramp access is provided for direct access to the pool surround for wheelchairs, however there is no lift to access the pool.

 Out of peak season we can be flexible on arrival days and are happy to take bookings of 3+ nights.

 If you would like a massage or some reflexology we would be happy to organise a visit at the gite for you by a local fully qualified english speaking masseuse.

-Bike hire is available through GoGo Bike hire who will deliver and collect the bike from Le Bouchet.
+Bike hire is available through Bike Hire Direct who will deliver and collect the bike from Le Bouchet.

 For those of you interested in finding out more about the wines of the Loire Valley we can put you in touch with our friend Jane Gardner who runs "Taste the Loire" and provides personalised wine tours.